 There is a tremendous number of factors we can focus on if we choose:

-Have you ever known someone really down on the world and life in general?
+Have you ever known someone really down on the world and life?
 I have.
 I’ve known lots of people like this in the past.
 Someone who gets down on the world is likely to see everything around them as negative.
 People around them are seen in a negative light.
 Their career is seen in a negative light.
 Pretty much everything around them will be seen in a negative light.
-Instead of focusing on the things around them in the world that are positive, happy, and uplifting, a negative person will “delete” what’s positive and focus on the negative.
+Instead of focusing on the surrounding things in the world that are positive, happy, and uplifting, a negative person will “delete” what’s positive and focus on the negative.

 Most of us are experts in deletion.
-We delete the things around us that we do not want to pay attention to.
+We delete the surrounding things we do not want to pay attention to.
 You are certainly deleting a lot of stuff in your environment right now.
-If you did not delete all this information around you, the odds are very good you would never get much accomplished at all—you would be paralyzed by so much information that you would not be able to function.
+If you did not delete all this information around you, the odds are very good you would never get much accomplished at all—you would be paralyzed by so much information that you could not function.
 So, most people only allow themselves to focus on a few things at a time.
-One of the true joys of our minds and psyches is that we have the ability to direct our focus.
+One of the true joys of our minds and psyches is that we can direct our focus.

-Where your focus goes, your energy generally follows.
+Where your focus goes, your energy follows.
 Most people in the world, though, are not all that focused.
 Instead of focusing on the outcomes they want in their life, they get bogged down in various details.
-These details end up detracting them from their focus, and in the process, not much ever happens.
+These details end up detracting them from their focus, and not much ever happens.
 Your ability to focus on the outcomes you want in your life and career can make a profound difference in what happens to you.
-Your ability to focus on what is positive and not negative will also make a huge difference.
+Your ability to focus on what is positive and not negative will also make a vast difference.

 The problem with focus, however, is that most people do not know how to use it to their advantage.
 Instead of focusing on the stuff that will take them forward and give them the results they want in their lives, people focus on the wrong things—or allow others to tell them where to focus.

-Most people, you and me included, have something that makes up the majority of their focus.
-For some people this focus could be their family.
+Most people, you and me included, have something that makes up most of their focus.
+For some people, this focus could be on their family.
 For others the focus could be on their job.
 For others the focus could be on the sports they play.
 Whatever your focus is, whether creative or destructive, you generally end up becoming.
 The focus of the groups you associate with also plays a large role in the course of your life.